BarsantiMatteo/momeent-adaptive-survey/README.md

 6. **Blocks D-F**: Additional scenarios are introduced, such as grid congestion or increasing renewable energy usage.
 Respondents adjust behaviors iteratively to explore trade-offs.

-### Why use a simulation-driven adaptive survey?
+### Why use a model-driven adaptive survey?
 Traditional surveys with fixed-choice questions often fail to capture the complexities of user behavior, especially in energy consumption and demand-side flexibility.
-Simulation-driven adaptive surveys address this by integrating energy demand models, enabling respondents to make complex decisions in a tailored and interactive way.
+Model-driven adaptive surveys address this by integrating energy demand models, enabling respondents to make complex decisions in a tailored and interactive way.

 ### Current Version
 The **momeent-adaptive-survey** is a simplified version of the original survey described in *[Reference Paper]*.
 It is implemented as a Flask-based application, available in English, and designed for local testing.

+Unlike the original version, which utilized AWS servers for backend processing, this simplified version operates entirely on your local machine.
+As a result, you may experience slight delays when loading results or switching pages.
+Thank you for your patience! 😊

 ---